kug1/aniquote/README.md

     -h, --help                    - Show this help.
     -V, --version                 - Show the version number for this program.
-    -a, --anime      <anime>      - Print a quote from the specified anime.
-    -c, --character  <character>  - Print a quote of the specified character.

   Commands:

-    random   - Print a random quote.
+    anime      <anime>  - Print a quote from the anime. character  <name>   - Print a quote of the character. random              - Print a random quote.
     upgrade             - Upgrade aniquote executable to latest or given version.

 ```

 ## Requirements